wiorca/docker-windscribe/README.md

 ## Extending the image

-There are two script files placed in the /opt/scripts directory that are designed to be overwritten:
+There are three script files placed in the /opt/scripts directory that are designed to be overwritten:

+/opt/scripts/app-setup.sh

+This script is designed to set up the environment for the running application.
+It is run as root, and should be used to prepare the environment for the running app.

 /opt/scripts/app-startup.sh